n0S3curity/AutoFrida/README.md

 # AutoFrida
 Frida Android Security Tool is a Python GUI application powered by Frida to perform dynamic and static analysis of Android applications.
-It provides an intuitive interface for attaching to processes, monitoring file system and decrypting app data at runtime.
+It provides an intuitive interface for attaching to processes, monitoring file system, and decrypting app data at runtime.

 # Key Features
   * Attach to running apps or spawn app processes with Frida
   * Load Frida scripts to hook into app processes
   * Monitor file system access in real-time
-  * IPC Traffic - watch all IPC traffic made by the app - intents wit all their details
+  * IPC Traffic - watch all IPC traffic made by the app - intents with all their details
   * Exploit - see exported components and fuzz exported activities
   * Search in classes loaded by the app
   * File explorer -  explore device files, create delete or upload
   * Dump/show used files to PC
-  * Bypass root detection, certificate pinning, debugger checks and more
+  * Bypass root detection, certificate pinning, debugger checks, and more
   * Support for custom scripts
-  * Analyze logs automaticlly - find sensitive data by regexes and alert for matches
+  * Analyze logs automatically - find sensitive data by regexes and alert for matches
   * sign APK files